r57zone/DSAdvance/README.md

 * Sony for the most advanced gamepads and investing in innovation.
 * [ViGEm](https://github.com/ViGEm) for the ability to emulate different gamepads.
 * [HIDAPI library](https://github.com/signal11/hidapi) with [fixes](https://github.com/libusb/hidapi) for the library to work with a USB devices.
 The project uses this [fork](https://github.com/r57zone/hidapi).
 * [JoyShockLibrary](https://github.com/JibbSmart/JoyShockLibrary) for a cool gamepad library that makes it easy to get controller rotation.
+Also some code from this library is used.
-* For developer of [DualSense4Windows](https://github.com/broken-bytes/DualSense4Windows) & [Reddit users](https://www.reddit.com/r/gamedev/comments/jumvi5/dualsense_haptics_leds_and_more_hid_output_report/) for a detailed description of the USB output packet.
+* For [Reddit users](https://www.reddit.com/r/gamedev/comments/jumvi5/dualsense_haptics_leds_and_more_hid_output_report/) for a detailed description of the USB output packet.
-* For developer of [Gen_Dev_TactonBiotic](https://github.com/hizbi-github/Gen_Dev_TactonBiotic) for an example of working with JoyShockLibrary.

 ## Feedback
 `r57zone[at]gmail.com`